sanskrit/learnsanskrit.org/content/vyakarana/tinanta/prakriya.md

 }

 {s nayethe} is like {s nayete}, and {s nayadhve} is like {s nayate}. {s naye}
-is a little tricker and requires the application of rule {a-cite 6.1.97}:
+is a little trickier and requires the application of rule {a-cite 6.1.97}:

 {prakriya